 Anyone who paid attention in the first week of high school geometry (do they teach geometry in high school any more?) knows that 2 points define a line and 3 points define a plane.
 Quick quiz: what do 4 points define?

 Most printers come with 4 "leveling" screws, one at each corner.
 When you turn one of those screws clockwise, two things happen.
-The corner of the bed plate goes down and the corner of the support support plate goes up.
+The corner of the bed plate goes down and the corner of the carriage plate goes up.
 Nothing (or much less) happens at the other three corners which are held in position by their own leveling screws and springs, so the bed plate bends along a line between the adjacent corners.

 |4 point "leveling" is more accurately called 4 point bending.
 Whose idea was this?|